chef-boneyard/chef-rfc/new/node_state_separation.md

-The purpose of this RFC is to logically split up the description of a node from its "desired" state (typically what the administrator imposes - `run_list`, `environment`, `tags) and the "current" state (typically what the node itself discovers -- automatic ohai variables and default and override attributes constructed as part of the chef client run).
+The purpose of this RFC is to logically split up the description of a node from its "desired" state (typically what the administrator imposes - `run_list`, `environment`, `tags`) and the "current" state (typically what the node itself discovers -- automatic ohai variables and default and override attributes constructed as part of the chef client run).

 This proposal fixes [CHEF-4978](https://tickets.opscode.com/browse/CHEF-4978).
-The major bug which constantly occurs due to this is where a chef-client run is in flight and has done the initial GET request of the node, while a human administrator changes the run_list, and then the in-flight chef-client run finishes and POSTs the node and overwrites the administrator's changes to the run_list.
+The major bug which constantly occurs due to this is where a chef-client run is in flight and has done the initial GET request of the node, while a human administrator changes the `run_list`, and then the in-flight chef-client run finishes and POSTs the node and overwrites the administrator's changes to the `run_list`.

-The approach that will be taken is to split up the data so that the node is not constantly overwriting its own run_list.
+The approach that will be taken is to split up the data so that the node is not constantly overwriting its own `run_list`.
 This solution does not implement locking around the node data, so it is still open to some edge conditions that may still cause race conditions.

 The proposed implementation will also support separately ACL'ing the desired state from the current state.
-This will allow locking down the desired state so that the node will not be allowed to update its own run_list.
-This addresses security concerns where hostile compromised nodes could 'inject' themselves into search results via changing their run_list and/or environment which may make other infrastructure components redirect traffic at them and could be used to compromise an environment.
+This will allow locking down the desired state so that the node will not be allowed to update its own `run_list`.
+This addresses security concerns where hostile compromised nodes could 'inject' themselves into search results via changing their `run_list` and/or environment which may make other infrastructure components redirect traffic at them and could be used to compromise an environment.

-Both systems of ACLs will be supported so that some customers may allow nodes to update their run_lists, and other customers may restrict nodes to not be able to update their run_lists.
+Both systems of ACLs will be supported so that some customers may allow nodes to update their `run_lists`, and other customers may restrict nodes to not be able to update their `run_lists`.
-It would also be possible to mix and match at one site, although if any host is able to update its own run_list then if it gets hacked into the security is defeated so it is not clear that mixed-mode will be useful.
+It would also be possible to mix and match at one site, although if any host is able to update its own `run_list` then if it gets hacked into the security is defeated so it is not clear that mixed-mode will be useful.

-The choice of which mode should be the default (secure by default vs codable by default) is out of the scope of this RFC.
+The choice of which mode should be the default (secure by default vs codeable by default) is out of the scope of this RFC.
 For backwards compatibility, we must allow nodes to update their desired state by default to begin with as changing that default would be a breaking change.